searchspring/snap/docs/SETUP.md

 _To follow the way of Snap - you must have strong Snap-fu._

-Snapfu is a cli interface for creating a Snap project from a template.
+Snapfu is a CLI interface for creating a Snap project from a template.
+You do not need to utilize Snapfu to develop using Snap packages, but it does simplify the process.

 ### Install